 Interested in doing more to help your local rivers and creeks?
 Find out more about Waterwatch - a network of people committed to improving and protecting the health of our waterways.

-Several Queensland Fruit Fly infestations have recently been found in the Nillumbik area.
+Queensland Fruit Fly (QFF) infestations have been found in the Nillumbik area.

 Council runs a number of information sessions and workshops to assist residents, including how to improve soil, composting and worm farming, seed saving, rabbit control, weed management and many other topics.
 Check out the current Environmental Activities Program for the next session.